What are the benefits of learning classical Greek?

 How much do you charge and how is payment made?

 Individual 60 minute lessons cost £30.
-Payment can be made in advance by Paypal or bank transfer.
+Payment is made in advance by Paypal or bank transfer.
 You can choose to pay monthly at the following rates: one hour per week for the month: £120; two hours per week for the month: £240.
 In the event that there are five lessons in a calendar month, the fifth lesson is free.

 What if I have to cancel a lesson?